Monday 6 May 1940

 European Air Operations: RAF bomber command sends a dozen aircraft on minelaying operations during the night.

 Vatican: The Vatican has been acting as a clearinghouse for off-and-on behind the scenes peace negotiations with Wehrmacht dissidents and thus has good sources.
 The Pope has been trying to get the word out that the Germans are preparing to attack.
 He faces massive Allied indifference or disbelief.
 The Pope tells Princess of Italy Marie José, the wife of the Italian Crown Prince, that Germany is about to attack the Low Countries.
 The Princess informs her brother, King Leopold of Belgium.
-Unfortunately, there have been several false alarms which have greatly embarrassed the Belgians and cost some highly placed officials their jobs, so one more alarm does not create as much excitement as it otherwise might.
+Unfortunately, there have been several false alarms that have greatly embarrassed the Belgians and cost some highly placed officials their jobs, so one more alarm does not create as much excitement as it otherwise might.

 China: At the Battle of Tsaoyang-Ichang, the Japanese 11th Army captures Fengyao and Changchiachi.